haze/bintest/README.md

 # bintest
-easily test binaries of any languge
+easily test binaries of any language